This post may contain affiliate links. Read my disclosure policy.

 - 1 cup white chocolate chips

-- Preheat oven to 350°F. Line with parchment paper or silicone baking mats.
+- Preheat oven to 350°F. Line 2 cookie sheets with parchment paper or silicone baking mats.

-- In a large bowl, combine the butter, almond butter brown sugar and white sugar.
-With a stand mixer or hand mixer, cream throughly.
-Mix in the eggs and vanilla.
+- In a large bowl, combine the butter, almond butter, brown sugar, and granulated sugar.
+With a stand mixer or hand mixer at High speed, cream throughly.
+Reduce the mixer to Medium and mix in the eggs and vanilla.

 - Add the oats and baking soda, and mix until just combined.

-- Using a spoon, stir in the white chocolate chips, almonds, and toffee bits.
+- Using a spoon or spatula, stir in the white chocolate chips, almonds, and toffee bits.

 - Drop the cookies with a small scoop or a tablespoon onto the prepared cookie sheets. **See note

 - Bake 10 to 12 minutes, but do not overbake.
 Cool for about 5 minutes on cookie sheets then transfer to cooling racks to cool completely.

 […] Toffee Almond White Chocolate Chip Monster Cookies […]